The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 The gardens of the Alcazar provide contrast and relief from the, at times, overwhelming Mezquita.
 With sparkling water, tall palms, and cypress trees, this is a perfect spot to stop for an hour or so before taking a stroll across the beautiful Roman Bridge, thought to be built in the 1st or 2nd century, for a fabulous view of the old town.

-Meander through the Jewish quarter where you’ll find narrow lanes and pretty squares.
-Many of the whitewashed houses are covered in blooms from window boxes filled with colorful trailing geraniums in summer, providing the perfect images of this gorgeous city.
+Meander through the Jewish Quarter, where you’ll find narrow lanes and pretty squares.
+Many of the whitewashed houses are covered in blooms from window boxes filled with colourful trailing geraniums in summer, providing the perfect images of this gorgeous city.

 The Punta Romana and Mezquita of Cordoba lit up at twilight